 - Systemd is incredibly fast (1 second to boot).
 It was not designed with speed in mind, but doing things correctly avoids all the delays currently incurred by the boot process.

 - The transition plan is easy, since existing init scripts are treated as first-class services: scripts can depend (using LSB headers) on units, units can depend on scripts.
 More than 99% of init scripts can be used without a modification.

-- systemd assumes that all resources may appear and dissapear at any time. it is hotplug capable.
+- systemd assumes that all resources may appear and disapear at any time.
+It's hotplug capable.